We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Wilderness Lodge hosts one of the giant Christmas trees Disney is known for.
 Of course the decorations are all themed to suit the atmosphere of the lodge.
 It quite literally just hits you over the head with Christmas.
 You can’t help but smile.

-There is also the possibility of a gingerbread display at Wilderness Lodge if that makes a return for 2022.
-But even without that, between the tree, all of the lighted garland, the hidden fireplace nooks, Wilderness Lodge simply can’t be beat at Christmas time.
+Between the tree, all of the lighted garland, the hidden fireplace nooks, Wilderness Lodge simply can’t be beat at Christmas time.

 Take some time to fully explore because there are nooks and crannies all over the resort filled with Christmas decorations.